 FEMA National Risk Index

-Addresscloud offers comprehensive coverage of key perils for the US and these are sourced from a number of trusted, high quality data providers with a proven track record of providing data to the insurance industry.
-This section focuses on a number of perils scores provided under the banner of the National Risk Index (NRI) from the Federal Emergency Management Agency (FEMA).
-The scores and values you see in Addresscloud are as they are provided by FEMA without any derivations or modelling from Addresscloud.
+Addresscloud offers comprehensive coverage of key perils for the US, sourced from trusted, high-quality data providers with a proven track record in the insurance industry.
+This section focuses on perils scores provided under the National Risk Index (NRI) from FEMA.
+The scores and values presented by Addresscloud are as provided by FEMA, without any derivations or modeling from Addresscloud.

-The National Risk Index (NRI) developed by FEMA (Federal emergency Management Agency) aims to help visualise the risk profiles of U.S. communities concerning 18 natural hazards.
-The index provides a relative risk measurement for counties and Census tracts across all 50 states, the District of Columbia, and five U.S. territories.
-The NRI is designed to support various stakeholders, including planners, emergency managers, and decision-makers, by aiding in emergency operations planning, resource allocation, risk communication, and community resilience efforts.
+The National Risk Index (NRI), developed by FEMA, is designed to visualize the risk profiles of U.S. communities concerning 18 natural hazards.
+It provides a relative risk measurement for counties and census tracts across all 50 states, the District of Columbia, and five U.S. territories.
+The NRI supports planners, emergency managers, and decision-makers in emergency operations planning, resource allocation, risk communication, and community resilience efforts.

 The initiative for the National Risk Index began in 2016, aiming to establish a comprehensive, multi-hazard risk assessment.
 The index considers the likelihood and consequences of natural hazards along with social vulnerability and community resilience.
 The development process involved extensive collaboration with federal, state, and local governments, academic institutions, non-profit organisations, and private industry.
 Workshops and working groups were formed to define the methodologies and translate raw data into meaningful risk factors.